openvinotoolkit/openvino/docs/glossary.md

 |   OpenVINO™ Core is a software component that manages inference on certain Intel(R) hardware devices: CPU, GPU, GNA, etc.

 | OpenVINO™ API
-|   The basic default API for all supported devices, which allows you to load a model from Intermediate Representation or convert from ONNX, PaddlePaddle file formars, set input and output formats and execute the model on various devices.
+|   The basic default API for all supported devices, which allows you to load a model from Intermediate Representation or convert from ONNX, PaddlePaddle, TensorFlow file formats, set input and output formats and execute the model on various devices.

 | OpenVINO™ Runtime
 |   A C++ library with a set of classes that you can use in your application to infer input tensors and get the results.

 | <code>ov::Model</code>
-|   A class of the Model that OpenVINO™ Runtime reads from IR or converts from ONNX, PaddlePaddle formats.
+|   A class of the Model that OpenVINO™ Runtime reads from IR or converts from ONNX, PaddlePaddle, TensorFlow formats.
 Consists of model structure, weights and biases.

 | <code>ov::CompiledModel</code>
 |   An instance of the compiled model which allows the OpenVINO™ Runtime to request (several) infer requests and perform inference synchronously or asynchronously.